-By default, when the word clocks and bit clocks are generated by the TLV320AIC3110, these clocks are active only when the codecs (ADC, DAC or both) are powered up within the device.
+By default, when the word clocks and bit clocks are generated by the TLV320DAC3101, these clocks are active only when the DAC is powered up within the device.
 This is done to save power.
-However, it also supports a feature whereby both the word clocks and bit-clocks can be active even when the codec in the device is powered down.
+However, it also supports a feature when both the word clocks and bit clocks can be active even when the codec in the device is powered down.
 This is useful when using the TDM mode with multiple codecs on the same bus, or when word clocks or bit clocks are used in the system as general-purpose clocks.